 - Super sharp scissors

-- Strong thread (if your yarn is prone to breaking)
+- Strong string (if your yarn is prone to breaking)

 Notes on the Pom Pom Maker:

 You can use a fork or create your own pom pom maker with cardboard, but this pair of large pom pom makers is really worth it – and I think they’re the key to making super dense pom poms, because they are super sturdy and thus make it easy to wrap lots and lots of yarn.
 I highly recommend adding one to your next Amazon order (they’re currently on sale for $5 with free shipping over $25).
 The pom pom maker is really simple, but a really cool design.
 There are two halves that attach with a pin (it should arrive put together):